Curse-Ka/graphical-atm/README.md

 # Graphical ATM

 Just when you thought you were done with that pesky ATM...
-Welcome to what is likely your first introduction to graphics, where you'll implement a graphical user interface (i.e., GUI) to manage the underlying logice you already implemented for the Enhanced ATM.
+Welcome to what is likely your first introduction to graphics, where you'll implement a graphical user interface (i.e., GUI) to manage the underlying logic you already implemented for the Enhanced ATM.
 Rather than interacting with your program through the terminal window (i.e., a command line interface or CLI), you'll be creating buttons and textboxes to build something closer to a real ATM.
 Along with a written test, this assignment will count towards your midterm exam score.

 ## Getting Started